browserengineering/book/book/chrome.md

             11, 0, font=buttonfont, text="+", anchor="nw")
 ```

-If you run this code, you'll see a small problem: the page contents
+Run this code, and you'll see a small problem: the page contents and
-and the tab bar are drawn on top of each other, and it's impossible to
+the tab bar are drawn on top of each other.
+It's impossible to read!
-read.
-We need the top of the browser window, where all the browser
+We need the top of the browser window, where all the browser chrome
-chrome goes, to not have page contents rendered to it.
+goes, to not have page contents rendered to it.

 Let's reserve some space for the browser chrome---100 pixels of space,
 to leave room for some more buttons later this chapter: